sjorsdonkers/fetch_module-jai/README.md

 # Modocil
 A compile-time **Jai Module Organizer**.

-The goals are to have:
+The goals are:
 - A standardized way to document external dependency/versions.
 [WIP]
 - A standardized way to store licenses.
 - Checked consistency between specified modules/versions, the module code, and their licenses.
+- Prevent long and wide dependency chaines

 What Modocil does:
 - Download and cache modules